umalabs/authorization-enhanced-mail-system/README.md

 #### *B. Future Work*

-&emsp;The Correlated Authorization [1] trust framework brings a web-based data storage and data exchange technology into the email ecosystem that predestines the proposed system to become more than a bare messaging tool.
+&emsp;The Correlated Authorization [1] trust framework brings a web-based data storage and a new data exchange mechanism into the email ecosystem that predestines the proposed system to become more than a bare messaging tool.
 The following are potential future R&D areas:

 * Consider a Consent mechanism extension design.
 * Design an attachment versioning extension.